return42/sphkerneldoc/linux_src_doc/sound/soc/soc-core_c.rst

 Description
 -----------

-This function will search all regsitered components and their DAIs to find the DAI of the same name.
+This function will search all registered components and their DAIs to find the DAI of the same name.
 The component's of_node and name should also match if being specified.